xaxys/MaintainMan/README.md

     # order completed.
     # the order will be appraised automatically after the duration.
     timeout: "72h"
-    # the duration that the system will check the timeouted unappraised # order.
+    # the duration that the system will check the timeouted unappraised
+    # order.
     purge: "10m"
     # the default appraise score of timeouted unappraised order.
     default: 5

+  # Whether item count can be negative.
+  # if false, an `item count is not enough` error may be returned on
+  # item consuming.
+  item_can_negative: true

 wechat:
   # wechat appid.
   appid: ""
   # wechat secret.
   secret: ""
-  # whether a unregistered user will be automatically registered on wechat login.
+  # whether a unregistered user will be registered on wechat login.
-  # if set to false, reponse code will be `403` when a unregistered user # try wechat login.
+  # if false, reponse code will be `403` when a unregistered user try
+  # wechat login.
-  # if set to true, a unregistered user will be automatically registered
+  # if true, a unregistered user will be registered on wechat login.
-  # on wechat login. username will be open_id and user will be assigned
-  # a random password.
+  # username will be open_id and user will be assigned a random password.
   fastlogin: true

 token: